“The Lord is good to those whose hope is in Him, to the one who seeks Him; it is good to wait quietly for the salvation of the Lord.”

 But during the kickoff for this year’s retreat, Parker shelved his usual approach in favor of sheer vulnerability.
 He didn’t want to.
 In fact, he had something else planned until this past June.
 Earlier this year, his wife Cheryl pointed out that nobody really knew his story.
 And ultimately, God made it clear it was time.

 So on Monday night before hundreds, Parker dug deep and shared his testimony.
 The highly decorated detective talked about his downward spiral and hitting bottom around 2012.
 That’s when he considered eating his gun simply because he had lost hope.
 He especially highlighted how Cheryl suffered through his period of darkness.
 They had begun to live separate lives.
 He stayed in his darkness.
 She worked, took care of the kids and ran the house.
 She felt somewhat blindsided by how deep in the pit he had gotten until he just couldn’t hide it anymore.
 That was 2013, the year he also began journaling thanks to the advice of a close, faithful friend.

-He read some excerpts aloud on Monday for the first time, pausing frequently to collect himself.
+He read some excerpts aloud for the first time, pausing frequently to collect himself.

 March 2013: To fix me, I must fix us … two lonely people walking together.